-I. The children of all ministers residing in Westminster and the children of ministers of the Methodist Protestant Church are entitled to Free Tuition.
+I. The children of all ministers residing in Westminster and the children of ministers of the Methodist Protestant Church are entitled to FREE TUITION except in extras and in the Primary Department.
 To all such who board in the Institution, the charges will be \$45 per term for board.
 Bills not paid within ten days of beginning of term will be charged at regular rates.